-Appraising is a constantly changing profession.
-Often, it seems, appraisers are asked to supply additional information or have steps added to their data gathering.
-All to guarantee their client has the best information possible.
-In order to keep up with the always changing requirements, Alaska Real Estate Appraisal is continuously seeking additional tools and tweaking processes in order to increase efficiency so we can do more work for quickly.
-Since Alaska Real Estate Appraisal knows that time is important to everyone, we've listed a few things you can do to accelerate the process whenever you order an appraisal from Alaska Real Estate Appraisal.
+The appraisal profession is continuously evolving.
+Regularly, it seems, appraisers are asked to offer more information or have steps added to their process.
+All to guarantee the end user has the best information possible.
+In order to keep up with the always changing requirements, Alaska Real Estate Appraisal is constantly acquiring new tools and tweaking processes to increase efficiency so we can do more work for our clients.
+Since Alaska Real Estate Appraisal knows that time is important to everyone, we've listed a couple of items you can do to decrease turn times each time you order an appraisal from Alaska Real Estate Appraisal.

-- With online ordering, you get automatic e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
-This is the single biggest time saver available to both of us!
-No longer do we have to re-key information from a fax, and you don't have to wonder whether we received the request.
+- By ordering online, you receive automatic e-mail acknowledgements that the order was received, and fast, secure .PDF format report delivery.
+This tip alone will save the most time!
+No longer do we have to re-key information from a fax, and you don't have to wonder whether the order was received.

-- Being just one number off on the street address can really unnecessarily interrupt an appraisal assignment.
-And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent sales in the area is welcome — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.
+- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name are great data to pass long with your assignment.
+We even welcome lists of recent sales from the area — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or a job we're working on for you, don't hesitate to call us at
+You're always welcome to contact us if you have any questions about your property or an appraisal we're working on for you.

-- Are you telling us up front any elements of the property that might make it distinct?
+- Are you telling us up front any features of the property that might make it distinct?

-- Cookie-cutter homes are relatively easy to appraise.
-Most of an appraiser's time is spent analyzing how unique characteristics add to or detract from what otherwise would be a property's market value.
-Let us know up front when ordering your report if there are unique elements of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we would find out on our own, knowing them as early as possible makes your report arrive earlier.
+- Cookie-cutter houses are relatively easy to appraise.
+What takes time is analyzing how differing characteristics contribute to or detract from what otherwise would be a property's market value.
+When you order your report, let us know if there are unique elements of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+These are things we'll find out on our own anyway, and knowing them as early as possible is likely to make your report arrive quicker.

-- Confirming an appointment with the homeowner can be one of the most tedious steps in the appraisal process.
-It's understandable for a homeowner to be apprehensive with a stranger looking in every corner of their home, taking photos, and making copious notes.
-Thinking that it will increase the value, many homeowners believe they should make the place spotless before the appraisal inspection.
-And will reschedule the inspection until they can get around to cleaning.
+- One of the most tedious steps of the appraisal process is confirming an appointment with the current homeowner.
+It's understandable for a homeowner to be uneasy with an outsider inspecting every square foot of their home, taking photos, and making numerous notes.
+With the belief that it will increase the appraised value, a few homeowners think they have to make the place spotless before the appraisal inspection.
+And will reschedule the appraisal inspection until they can get around to cleaning.

-Hearing from you -- a person they've been working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and likely decrease the appraisal inspection time.
-I encourage you to point your clients to our website, where we have several pages of useful information for homeowners as well as others describing the appraisal process.
-Encourage them to call us if they want to familiarize themselves with the staff and our services.
-And tell them it benefits them to set the appointment quickly!
+Coming directly from you -- someone they are working with on their loan -- a little info about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can decrease the time it takes to inspect a home.
+Our website has many pages of helpful information about the appraisal process for homeowners.
+I encourage you to share it with your customers.
+Have them call us if they want to meet our staff and learn more about our services.
+Remind them it benefits them to set the appointment promptly!

-- No more phone and fax tag.
-Up-to-the-minute status updates are available online, anytime, 24/7.
+- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
 As we complete each important milestone in an assignment, that information is instantly available to you online.
-It's never been easier to track your report's status.
+It's never been easier to track the status of your report.